Open Composer Application Creation Manual

 #SBATCH --nodes=#{nodes}

-You can display multiple numeric input fields.
-For instance, specifying size indicates the number of input fields, with each item defined as an array.
+You can also display multiple numeric input fields in a single line.
+For example, specifying size indicates the number of input fields, with each item defined as an array.
 In the script section, #{time_1} and #{time_2} will be replaced with the respective values entered in the fields.

 form: